-Listed below are links to some relevent local strategies and plans related to special educational needs and disabilities.
+Listed below are links to some relevant local strategies and plans related to special educational needs and disabilities.
 This page will be regularly updated:

-This documents sets out how the local authority will work jointly with the local Clinical Commissioning Group (CCG) to ensure that high-quality services are commissioned for children and young people (aged 0-25 years).
+- This document sets out how the local authority will work jointly with the local Integrated Care Board (ICB) to ensure that high-quality services are commissioned for children and young people (aged 0-25 years).

 Joint Strategic Needs Assessments

 - Joint Strategic Needs Assessments (JSNA) draw together evidence from a range of sources including the views of parents, young people and professionals, education, health and social care data, to describe a picture of need and service provision across the borough.
 There are separate JSNAs for different areas: